ChlorisF/boyinfeng.com/content/project/anti-fan/index.md

 ---
-title: Anti-fan
+title: Anti-fan polarisation on Weibo
-summary: An example of using the in-built project page.
+summary: The study investigated the ecology of anti-fans on Weibo using text sentiment analysis based on 1303 posts from an "anti-fan leader".
 date: '2020-11-18T00:00:00Z'

 # Optional external URL for project (replaces project detail page).